How to Ask Cursor Questions About Your Database (Without Copy-Pasting Query Results)

 Examples that are painful with copy-paste but natural with a connector:

-The model inspects the schema through Cursor's MCP connection, runs the query, reads the result, and continues the task in the same thread.
-You stay in the editor.
-The data is current.
+The model inspects the schema through Cursor's MCP connection, runs the query, reads the result, and continues the task in the same thread with current data while you stay in the editor.

-You're giving it read access on demand, not handing over the keys — like a fast teammate who runs SELECTs when asked.
+You're giving it read access on demand, not handing over the keys.

 Who this is for